EAWF/BTC-Toolbox/Toolbox/getBTCAddress/README.md

   - Description: Address of the given account extended public key at the given index

 ## Usage
-In the usage examples below, it is assumed you have a [getBTC.conf] file in the same directory.
+In the usage examples below, it is assumed you have a [getBTC.conf] file.
 The getBTC.conf file for these examples is as follows:
 ```txt
 PhysicalProducts:xpub6BosfCnifzxcFwrSzQiqu2DBVTshkCXacvNsWGYJVVhhawA7d4R5WSWGFNbi8Aw6ZRc1brxMyWMzG3DSSSSoekkudhUd9yLb6qx39T9nMdj
 DigitalProducts:ypub6Ww3ibxVfGzLrAH1PNcjyAWenMTbbAosGNB6VvmSEgytSER9azLDWCxoJwW7Ke7icmizBMXrzBx9979FfaHxHcrArf3zbeJJJUZPf663zsP